 Couples who have completed a state-recognized premarital preparation course receive a $32.50 discount on their license fee and may use their license immediately.

 For those who have not completed a premarital course, the license becomes valid 3 days after the date of issue.
+If you not a Florida resident your license is valid for use the moment the court issues it to you.

 Florida Statutes state that “regularly ordained ministers of the Gospel, elders, or other ordained clergy in good standing with his or her affiliate church or denomination are authorized to solemnize matrimony.”
 We have held this status in Florida since 2003.